 Special Olympics North Carolina souvenirs and limited concessions are on sale at the venue on both Saturday and Sunday.

 Volleyball Traditional, Unified, Modified Team are held at Triangle Volleyball Club at 9301 Globe Center Dr # 140, Morrisville, NC 27560.

 Traditional team consists of all Special Olympics athletes.
 Unified teams consist of Special Olympics athletes and individuals without an intellectual disability called Unified Partners.
 Modified teams use a larger yellow volleyball and the service line is moved up to accommodate those moving from skills to team.

-On Saturday, teams may compete in one of two gyms.
-Courts 1-8 are located in the main Carmichael Gym.
-Courts 9-11 are just a short walk down the sidewalk approximately 100 feet.
 Spectator seating is very limited.
-Awards are located on court 1 on Sunday after each deciding game.
+Awards are located inside on the courts on Sunday after each deciding game.
 Special Olympics North Carolina souvenirs on sale all day Saturday at the venue.
-Talley Student Center is located across the street with different food vendors.

 Skills competition include overhead passing, serving, and passing.
 Modified volleyballs are used for individual skills.
 The athletes final score is determined by adding together the scores achieved in the three events.

-Skills competition take place on courts 9-11 are just a short walk down the sidewalk from the main gym, approximately 100 feet.
+Skills competition take place on courts 5 and 6.
 Spectator seating is very limited.
-Awards will be located on court 1 on Saturday.
+Awards will be located on court 7 on Saturday.
 Special Olympics North Carolina souvenirs on sale in the main gym all day Saturday at the venue.
-Talley Student Center is located across the street with different food vendors.

 2017 Summer Games Condensed Results for Media